-This lovely town is an excellent location for keen fishermen, with a variety of fish including Mullet, King George whiting and larger fish such as Snapper* being found in its waters.
+This lovely town is an excellent location for keen fishermen, with a variety of fish including King George Whiting, Squid, Mullet and larger fish such as Snapper* being found in its waters.
 Cast a line from the jetty, from beaches like Sultana Point Beach, or take to the water from the all-weather boat ramp.

 Edithburgh and Troubridge Island are the resting place for a number of shipwrecks, including the ‘Clan Ranald’ which ensures divers will find as many reasons as families and fishermen to visit this picturesque and fascinating area.